aspose-html/Aspose.HTML-API-References/english/net/aspose.html.accessibility/validationbuilder/alllevels/_index.md

 ---
 title: ValidationBuilder.AllLevels
 second_title: Aspose.HTML for .NET API Reference
-description: ValidationBuilder method.
+description: ValidationBuilder AllLevels method.
 A method that sets all criteria levels.
 And indicates that the document will be checked according to the criteria of all three levels
 type: docs
 weight: 40
 url: /net/aspose.html.accessibility/validationbuilder/alllevels/